Professor Michael Hardman

 School of Science, Engineering and Environment

-I am currently Senior Lecturer in Urban Geography at the University of Salford and lead the undergraduate programmes in Geography, Environmental Management and Archaeology division.
-I am also the lead for the research hub on Care and Urban Farming at Salford.
+I am currently Professor of Urban Sustainability at the University of Salford and co-lead of the Salford Care and Urban Farm Hub.
+Prior to this, I led programmes in the division of Geography and Environmental Management, alongside other major leadership roles, such as a REF Impact Case Study lead for our recent submission.
 Before joining Salford in 2013, I was a Research Fellow in Birmingham on the UK National Ecosystem Follow-On project, working alongside DEFRA, Natural England, the Environment Agency and others to explore the mainstreaming of the ecosystem approach concept.

 Areas of research

 Urban Agriculture, Sustainable Cities, Planning, Green Infrastructure, Food Security